 The design capacity of the OOO is 30 MGallons/Day (average daily flow), with a maximum rated peak-day capacity of 45 MGallons/Day.
-The City of Oceanside may discharge up to 22.9 MGD through the OOO subject to waste discharge requirements contained in Order No. R9-2005-0136 (NPDES Permit No. CA0109347) which is scheduled for adoption by the Regional Water Board on June 8, 2005.
-The City of Oceanside has a contract with the US Marine Corp Base Camp Pendleton (USMCBCP) for the discharge of up to 3.6 MGD of undisinfected secondary effluent, treated at USMCBCP Wastewater Treatment Plant Nos.
+The City of Oceanside may discharge up to 22.9 MGD through the OOO subject to waste discharge requirements contained in Order No. R9-2005-0136 (NPDES Permit No. CA0109347) which is scheduled for adoptionwas adopted by the Regional Water Board on June 8 August 10, 2005.
+US Marine Corp Base Camp Pendleton (USMCBCP) The City of Oceanside has a contract with the City of Oceanside US Marine Corp Base Camp Pendleton (USMCBCP) for the discharge of up to 3.6 MGD of undisinfected secondary effluent, treated at USMCBCP Wastewater Treatment Plant Nos.
 1, 2, 3, and 13, to the Pacific Ocean through the OOO, subject to waste discharge requirements contained in Order No. R9-2003-0155 (NPDES Permit No. CA0109347) which was adopted by the Regional Board on August 13, 2003.
-The City of Oceanside has a contract with Biogen IDEC Pharmaceuticals Corporation (IDEC) for the discharge of up to 0.155 MGD of brine and other wastes associated with water softening and purification processes and other non-industrial maintenance-type activities to the Pacific Ocean through the OOO, subject to waste discharge requirements contained in Order No. R9-2003-0140 (NPDES Permit No. CA0109193) which was adopted by the Regional Board on August 13, 2003.
-The combined permitted flowrate from all agencies discharging through the OOO, including the discharge from Fallbrook Public Utility District, is 29.055 MGD.
+Genentech, Inc. The City of Oceanside has a contract with the City of Oceanside Biogen IDEC Pharmaceuticals Corporation (IDEC) for the discharge of up to 0.155 MGD of brine and other wastes associated with water softening and purification processes and other non-industrial maintenance-type activities to the Pacific Ocean through the OOO, subject to waste discharge requirements contained in Order No. R9-2003-0140 (NPDES Permit No. CA0109193) which was adopted by the Regional Board on August 13, 2003.
+The combined permitted flowrate from all agencies discharging through the OOO, including the discharge from Fallbrook Public Utility District FPUD, is 29.055 MGD.